tak0dan/My_Autism/README.md

 This is not production infrastructure.
 This is not a general-purpose configuration manager.

-It’s a playground that occasionally produces stable, reusable deployment artifacts.
+It’s a playground that occasionally produces stable, reusable deployment artifacts(Or not stable, tbh, cuz it is filled with some bullshit).

 - If it works, we keep it.
 - If it breaks, we fix it or delete it...
 Or keep it.
 I have no fucking clue what really is happening here.